EthVentures/CryptoTracker/README.md

 ```js
 docker-compose build && docker-compose up
 ```
-This will build then launch 3 docker containers.
-The first two being configurable builds Elastic Search and Kibana (customizable YML and Dockerfiles included).
-The third being a python2.7 container for our app which is automatically configured to run after an initial sleep timer.
-After the system loads, you should then be able to navigate to Kibana to see information starting to be entered into the system.
+This command will build and launch 3 docker containers: Elasticsearch, Kibana, and python2.7.
+Elasticsearch is used as our datastore, Kibana is used to setup visualizations and dashboards, and python2.7 operates our application.
+Elasticsearch and Kibana are customizable via .yml and Dockerfiles (included), and python2.7 is automatically configured for you to run after an initial setup delay.
+Once the system loads, which could take a few minutes, you should be able to navigate to Kibana to see all of the data that's flowing from the exchanges into Elasticsearch.

 http://localhost:5601/